Community Structure in Industrial SAT Instances: Introduction

+Preliminary results of this paper have been presented in several conference publications~\cite{SAT12,SAT15}.
+Here, we extend our analysis including results on the community structure of a larger set of benchmarks: all industrial SAT instances that were used in the SAT Competitions from 2010 to 2017; and also an experimental evaluation of the modularity-based preprocessor on this larger set of formulas, including also new SAT solvers.
+The preliminary results of those conference publications are very similar to the new results observed in this more extensive analysis, reinforcing our conclusions.

 The rest of the paper proceeds as follows.
 Related work and some preliminary concepts are introduced in Sections~\ref{sec-related} and~\ref{sec-preliminaries}, respectively.
 In Section~\ref{sec-graphs}, we introduce the analysis of the community structure in graphs, and our analysis of the community structure in SAT instances is presented in Section~\ref{sec-community}.
 In Section~\ref{sec-cdcl}, we show how this structure is affected by CDCL techniques.
+Our preprocessing technique exploiting the community structure of the formula is presented in Section~\ref{sec-modprep}, where we include an extensive experimental evaluation of this preprocessor on several CDCL SAT solvers.
 Finally, conclusions are in Section~\ref{sec-conclusions}.